OIEIEIO/MoonWalker-HUD/README.md

 I think all of us here today can attest to the fact that, we would not be here without the unwavering dedication, commitment and support from family, friends, and the entire organzing team.
 ====
+IF there was more time during the challenge we may have been able to complete the code and have a fully functional MW-HUD see below

 MW-HUD is an AI learning interface